Día de Muertos or Janal Pixan: What’s the difference?

 On Nov.
 2, the altars are restocked for children and adults alike.
 On this day it is traditional to attend a special mass to honor the dearly departed and offer up prayers for an easy passage between realms, as well as their souls in general.

-Even within Yucatán, different regions observe Hanal Pixán with their own foods and traditions.
+Even within Yucatán, different regions observe Janal Pixan with their own foods and traditions.
 One notable example is the town of Pomuch in Campeche, which aside from its huge concentration of bakeries is famous for its own particular take on the celebration.
-As morbid as it may sound to us, from time immemorial, locals in Pomuch have dug up the bones of their deceased loved ones to then clean them and display them on an altar.
+As morbid as it may sound to us, from time immemorial, locals in Pomuch have dug up the bones of their deceased loved ones to clean them then and display them on an altar.

 Unlike altar exhibitions downtown Mérida, altars in Pomuch tend to be much more private.
 Photo: Guillermo Novelo

-As with everything in Yucatán, food plays an enormous role during Hanal Pixán with some of the most popular traditional dishes being the fruit salad known as Xec and the star of the show, mucbipollo or pib.
-The uninitiated may think of this as a pork and chicken stew pot pie, but it’s closer to a large tamale, cooked with corn dough, mixed with a handful of spices, and wrapped in banana tree leaves.
+As with everything in Yucatán, food plays an enormous role during Janal Pixan, with some of the most popular traditional dishes being the fruit salad known as Xec and the star of the show, mucbipollo or pib.
+The uninitiated may think of this as a pork and chicken pot pie, but it’s closer to a large tamale, cooked with corn dough, mixed with a handful of spices, and wrapped in banana tree leaves.

 In some parts of the Yucatán Peninsula, locals have developed their own take on the giant tamale.
-For example in Valladolid and other communities in the east of the state of Yucatán, the most famous dish during Hanal Pixan is Pan de Espelón, which is stuffed with Valladolid’s famous Lomitos.
+For example in Valladolid and other communities in the east of the state of Yucatán, the most famous dish during Janal Pixan is Pan de Espelón, which is stuffed with Valladolid’s famous lomitos

-Over the past few decades, Mexico’s Día de Muertos has attracted much international attention, in part due to it being featured in Hollywood films and other media.
-In Yucatán, Hanal Pixán has undergone somewhat of a transformation, as it is no longer only a somber occasion to be observed at home, but a very public celebration complete with altar competitions and exhibitions.
-Also gaining in popularity is the Paseo de Las Animas in Mérida.
+Over the past few decades, Mexico’s Día de Muertos has attracted much international attention, partly due to its being featured in Hollywood films and other media.
+In Yucatán, Janal Pixan has undergone somewhat of a transformation, as it is no longer only a somber occasion to be observed at home but a very public celebration complete with altar competitions and exhibitions.
+Also gaining in popularity is the Paseo de Las Animás in Mérida.

 During the Paseo de Las Animas, thousands of locals and tourists make a procession from the Pantheon Florido on Calle 66 to the Church of Ermita de Santa Isabel — with many wearing elaborate costumes and makeup.
 Photo: Courtesy

-In recent decades, Halloween, which of course is celebrated at the same time of year has been gaining in popularity — especially among young people.
-There are those out there that see this imported holiday and a threat to local tradition.
-But in all honesty, just because kids decide they want to trick or treat does not mean that the old ways are in any true danger.
-El Día de Muertos and Hanal Pixán continue to be as popular as ever, and I have a hard time believing a few Milky Ways and Pumpkins could really change that.
+In recent decades, Halloween, celebrated at the same time of year, has been gaining in popularity — especially among young people.
+This imported holiday is sometimes seen as a threat to local tradition.
+But honestly, just because kids decide they want to trick or treat does not mean that the old ways are in danger.
+El Día de Muertos and Janal Pixan continue to be as popular as ever, and I have a hard time believing a few Milky Ways and Pumpkins could change that.

-So do what you will, whether you choose to celebrate El Día de Muertos, Hanal Pixán, Halloween or some sort of hybrid — just remember to be respectful.
+So do what you will, whether you choose to celebrate El Día de Muertos, Janal Pixan, Halloween or some sort of hybrid — just remember to have fun.